dmitriilezine/AzureSecurityBootCamp/labs/day2-labs/day2-vm-encryption.md

 * What is the status of VM encryption?

 ## Create Azure Key Vault
 In the Cloud Shell run the following code.
 Replace 'alias' with your alias.
-Replace <domain> with domain that will complete your account for Azure AD, as shown in Azure portal in the top right corner.
+Replace 'domain' with domain that will complete your account for Azure AD, as shown in Azure portal in the top right corner.
 Make sure that the location is the same as was used to create VM, ie West US

 	$alias = 'alias'
-	$logonname = $alias+'@<domain>.com'
+	$logonname = $alias+'@domain.com'
 	$location ="West US"
 	$keyVaultName =$alias+'-akvade'